Champa independence movement

-The Champa independence movement is a movement for the independence of the Cham people and its attempt to separate from Vietnam.
+The Champa independence movement was an independence movement by the Cham people seeking secession from Vietnam.
+Primarily demanding the return of the former historical Champa states of the central and southern coast of Vietnam, also sometimes including the Central Highlands who are indigenously similar to the Chams and due to their long historical ties with the Champa.
+According to international researchers, Cham separatism today and their notion of nationhood is almost non-existent.

 Background

 Champa was a collection of independent Cham polities that extended across the coast of what is today central and southern Vietnam from approximately the 2nd century AD until 1832 when it was annexed by the Vietnamese Empire under Minh Mạng.
 Once an independent kingdom, Champa had managed to develop its own culture that was strongly influenced from the Indian cultural zone, resulting with its own cultural heritages that separated them from the Sinic Vietnamese in the north, making Champa one of the most important parts of the Indic civilization sphere due to its strong Hindu remnants.

 However, with the Vietnamese nation emerged after Chinese occupation, Champa and Đại Việt had engaged in a number of wars.
 The war series had slowly, but effectively crippled Champa as the country was unable to fend off both threat from the Khmer Empire in the west and the Vietnamese in the north.
 In order to rescue the country, the Chams adopted Islam as its religion from 15th century, but the Vietnamese conquest at 1471 finally put a de jure end of Champa as an independent state.

 Since then, the Chams had rebelled a number of times against Vietnamese domination, the most important rebellions happened to be in the 19th century with Katip Sumat uprising and Ja Thak Wa uprising, making it the first and, so far, the only jihadist war in Vietnamese history.
 Both had been crushed by the Vietnamese Empire.
 In 20th century, especially the Vietnam War, the Chams were active as part of Front for the Liberation of Champa, and later, the United Front for the Liberation of Oppressed Races, rebelling as part of their desire for independence.
 All these rebellions were eventually crushed down by the unified communist government, and the Cham population was significantly reduced.